 - Please note that HHMI’s grants for individuals are awarded through competitions that have specific objectives and eligibility criteria and that HHMI does not encourage and rarely funds unsolicited grant proposals.

-- offers PhD and Postdoctoral fellowships to provide young scholars and policy-makers, especially from the developing world, with a multi-disciplinarily context within which to pursue advanced research and training that is of professional interest to the successful applicant and of direct relevance to the research agenda of their selected UNU-IAS or UNU programme.
+- UNU offers Postdoctoral Fellowships to provide young scholars and policymakers, especially from the developing world, with a multidisciplinary context within which to pursue advanced research and training that are of professional interest to the successful applicant and of direct relevance to the research agenda of their selected UNU-IAS or UNU Centre for Policy Research (UNU-CPR) programme.

 - Support two Fellowships per year enabling advanced PhD students and postdoctoral fellows to visit the AIMS Institute for a two month stay.
 We specially encourage African PhD students and postdoctoral researchers working overseas to apply to help them establish contacts with African scientists, students and teachers across the continent.
 AIMS will cover full travel, accommodation and subsistence costs for the selected Victor Rothschild fellows.
 A research lab will be available and the fellows will receive a small stipend to cover incidental costs.